Skip to Content

 HOW TO GET TO THE FOUR LAKES HIKE

 The Four Lakes hike is in Engelberg, which is about a 1.5-hour drive from Zurich or a 2-hour train trip from Zurich.
 The hike can be started at either end of the trail either starting at Melchsee and finishing at Truebsee (as we did) or doing the trail in reverse.
-I suggest to start at Melchsee and finish as Truebsee so you can enjoy the sunset viewpoint … at sunset.
+I suggest starting at Melchsee and finishing as Truebsee so you can enjoy the sunset viewpoint … at sunset.
 However, most people will want to be well down the mountain before sunset so in that case, it doesn’t matter what end you start at.

 It’s important to note that if you are staying at Truebsee as we were, the trailhead at Melchsee is only 10km away.
 However, it takes almost 3 hours to get there via public transport because you have to go all the way around the mountain.
 At least that way, if you are staying at Truebsee you finish the hike at your accommodation as we did.